 Sunday, Rhayader Smithfield carpark at 9.15am

-We are a friendly & sociable club and participate in yearly runs all over Europe.
+As a club we organise local races and participate in yearly runs all over Europe.
 So why not pop along.

-Everyone is welcome, we are always pleased to see new faces, come along for a few runs and if you enjoy it, join.
+Everyone is welcome, we are always pleased to see new faces, come along for a few runs (we an add you to the email information list for a while) and if you enjoy it, join us..

 Sunday morning are social runs for all standards and nobody will get left behind on their own.
 If there are runners running at different paces on a hill for example they will all regroup at the top with everyone getting a chance for a 'breather'.
 Due to weather and other running events the start time and start location may differ from the above, members will receive weekly updates.